undergrad-partner-school

 The campus is situated on 1,200 lush acres near the Pacific Ocean, offering a beautiful and inspiring environment for learning and discovery.
 UCSD is known for its top-notch facilities, including state-of-the-art laboratories, libraries, and research centers.
 Additionally, the campus boasts a vibrant student life, with numerous student organizations, clubs, and sports teams, providing students with a well-rounded college experience.
 With its strong academic reputation, stunning location, and commitment to innovation, UCSD remains a top choice for students seeking a world-class education in a dynamic and intellectually stimulating environment.

-Located in La Jolla, CA and set in a suburban environment, University of California, San Diego is a public university.
-Its campus spans 2,183 acres.
-This school follows a quarterly calendar.
-It has an acceptance rate of 23%.
-The freshman retention rate at University of California, San Diego is 93.3% and the six-year graduation rate is 88%.
+University of California, San Diego is a public university located in La Jolla, CA and set in an urban environment.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 26%.
+The freshman retention rate at University of California, San Diego is 94% and the six-year graduation rate is 86%.

 The freshmen application deadline for this school is November 30.
-The transfer application deadline is November 30.
+For transfer students, the application deadline is November 30.

 Quick Facts